Skip to content

 Best time to Bird in Akagera National Park

 Akagera National Park is an-year-round birding destination.
 The park lie in a low-lying area, a contrast to Rwanda’s average landscape standard of towering highlands and receives average rains less that in the highlands.
 Akagera NP has dairy an average temperature of 25 0 C/77 0 F during the day falling to 16 0 C/61 0 F at night.
 The park experiences two annual wet seasons from October to earl December and a short one between March to early May where tracks require a 4WD vehicle especially near wetlands.
-The dry spell from June to September means vegetation is dry but more life near the water sources.
+The dry spell from June to September means vegetation is dry but more wildlife near the water sources.